 4. Attrition Analysis

 High attrition is a huge challenge for HR teams and cost intensive for companies.
 Job postings, recruiting, onboarding and training are some significant expenses of losing employees and replacing them.
 This is a bigger problem if you’re in a customer-facing business as customers prefer to work with a particular set of people they’re habituated with.
-One way to reduce attrition is by using advanced analytics and NLP to harness the employee reviews data from employment websites like Glassdoor, Indeed, Comparably etc. This analysis helps you measure the employee satisfaction towards the brand and understand the common factors that lead to attrition.
+One way to reduce attrition is by using Advanced HR Analytics and NLP to harness the employee reviews data from employment websites like Glassdoor, Indeed, Comparably etc. This analysis helps you measure the employee satisfaction towards the brand and understand the common factors that lead to attrition.

 5. Personalizing Training Programmes